dae-ne/azure-app-config-converter/README.md

-# azure-app-config-converter
+# Azure App Configuration Converter

-Copy a configuration from an azure app and convert it to a more usable form.
+Copy a configuration from:

-## Example

-Azure config:

 ```json
 [